Advice

 Few of us can sell a car without needing to buy a replacement.
 If you can sell now, what are you waiting for?
 You could get more for your vehicle if it’s in high demand, and that’s excellent news.
 The best way to get the most money for your used car is to sell it privately.
 But if you don’t want the hassle, there is still an opportunity to sell to a dealership.

-PRO TIP: If selling a car, consider selling it peer-to-peer using Kelley Blue Book’s Private Seller Exchange marketplace.
-It’s a low-cost method that helps consumers earn more for their vehicle than selling to a dealership.
+PRO TIP: If you’re selling a car, consider selling it peer-to-peer using Kelley Blue Book’s Private Seller Exchange marketplace.
+It’s a low-cost method that helps consumers earn more on their vehicles than they would by selling to a dealership.

 The ongoing shortage of used cars will be with us for years.
 As a result, you’ll likely still see respectable offers for your used car this month.

-Searching for a decent price for your trade-in is still a good idea by shopping it around.
+Searching for a decent price for your trade-in is still a good idea.
+Shop around.
 Each dealership tries to keep a balance of vehicles on its lot.
 Sometimes, the one you want to buy from doesn’t need your trade-in desperately, but a competitor does.

 Research your vehicle’s Kelley Blue Book value, then call several local dealerships to see what they’ll offer you for it.
-Or try our Instant Cash Offer tool, which brings the deal to you from various dealerships without obligation.
+Or try our Instant Cash Offer tool, which brings you deals from various dealerships without obligation.
 You can choose your preferred offer or use it to negotiate with others.

 Is Trading in Your Vehicle a Good Idea?